People in the industry often perceive Scrum as a framework used for developing a product, while Kanban is exclusively used

 than one pair of hands and one pair of eyes.

-First place to look is usually impact of meetings and development practices(or lack of same) against the value
+The first place to look is usually the impact of meetings and development practices(or lack of same) against the value

 your developers are creating.
-Anything that is not creating value for your product should be eliminated in the
+Anything that is not creating value for your product should be eliminated least painfully for the team.

 The next step is on you.
 There are plenty of good resources out there, my first suggestion would be ‘Agile Project Management